nhoffmann/rusty-tomb-of-the-mask/README.md

 * Game/Movement mechanics from TotM
 * To complete a level, the player has to be in a certain configuration.
 Configurations are: Start, Square, Circle, Pentagon etc.
-* Passing certain tiles on the playing field changes the comfiguration
+* Passing certain tiles on the playing field changes the configuration
 * Level can only be completed when in a required configuration
-* Some element needed to increase difficulty by time passed, so it is stressful
+* Some game element is needed to increase the difficulty as time passes, so there is an urgency to complete a level